OSU Materials Management Policy for Changes to Compost Materials Collection

 Public Area Composting

 Areas of Campus such as Valley Library and North Porch Café that host and manage compost collection in public spaces will no longer accept serving ware of any type in their compost.
 Building occupants and visitors should be directed to place these items in the trash bins.
-All signage and bins should be modified to reflect this change no later than January 1, 2017.
-Building representatives that manage these collections will be required to receive training from Campus Recycling in order to continue providing for public area compost collection.
+In order to continue providing compost collection for public use, building representatives that manage these collections will be required to receive training from Campus Recycling.
 Contact us to learn about training opportunities.

 Other Managers or designated staff of event venues such as the Memorial Union, LaSells Stewart Center and CH2M Hill Alumni Center that provide ongoing public area compost collection will also be required to modify their collection and receive training.